Current Environment:

 Clinical trials

 Boston Children’s is known for pioneering some of the most effective diagnostic tools, therapies and preventive approaches in pediatric medicine.
-A significant part of our success comes from our commitment to research — and to advancing the frontiers of mental health care by conducting clinical trials.
+A significant part of our success comes from our commitment to research — and to advancing the frontiers of mental health care.

 Boston Children’s coordinates hundreds of clinical trials at any given time.
 Clinical trials are studies that may involve: